Kodachrome: Development of modern Kodachrome

-By 1924 they were able to patent a two-color process.
-The important part of that patented process was a process called controlled diffusion.
-By timing how long it took for an image to form in the top layer, but not yet in the next layer beneath that one, they began to solve the problem that Fischer could not.
-Using this time-controlled way of processing one layer at a time, they could create the dye image of the required color in only that layer in which it was required.
-Some three years later they were still experimenting using this controlled diffusion method of separating the colors in the multi-layer emulsion, but by then they had decided that instead of incorporating the color couplers into the emulsion layers themselves, they could be added to the developing chemicals, solving the problem of wandering color couplers.
-The only part left of Fischer's original problem with a multi-layer emulsion were the wandering sensitizing dyes.
+By 1924, they patented a two-color process that employed "controlled diffusion".
+By timing how long it took for an image to form in the top layer ahead of the lower level, they began to probe the prospects of timed processing as a means of controlling wandering dyes.
+Some three years later they were still experimenting with such a method in a multi-layer emulsion, but by then they had decided that instead of incorporating the color couplers into the emulsion layers themselves, they could be added to the developing chemicals.

-In 1929 money ran out, and Mees decided to help them once more.
-Mees knew that the solution to the problem of the wandering dyes had already been found by one of Kodak's own scientists, Leslie Brooker.
-So he gave Mannes and Godowsky enough money to pay off the loan Kuhn Loeb had supplied and offered them a yearly salary.
-He also gave them a three-year deadline to come up with a finished and commercially viable product.
+When their money ran out in 1929, Mees helped them once more.
+He knew that the solution to the problem of the wandering dyes had already been found by one of Kodak's scientists, Leslie Brooker, and so fronted Mannes and Godowsky the money to pay off their loan with Kuhn Loeb and offered them a yearly salary, coupled to a three-year deadline to come up with a finished and commercially viable product.

-Not long before the three-year period would expire, at the end of 1933, Mannes and Godowsky still had not managed to come up with anything usable, and thought their experiments would be terminated by Kodak.
-Their only chance for survival was to invent something in a hurry, something that the company could put into production and capitalise.
-Mees, however, granted them a one-year extension and, still having technical challenges they needed to solve, they eventually presented Mees with a two-color movie process in 1934.
-The original Kodachrome invented by John Capstaff some 20 years earlier was also two-color.
+Shortly before their deadline at the end of 1933, Mannes and Godowsky had not produced anything usable, and thought their experiments would be terminated by Kodak.
+Instead, Mees granted them a one-year extension and, still having technical challenges, they eventually presented Mees with a mere two-color movie process in 1934, just as the original Kodachrome invented by John Capstaff some 20 years earlier.

-Mees immediately set things in motion to produce and market this film, but just before Kodak was about to introduce the two-color film in 1935, Mannes and Godowsky completed work on the long-awaited but no longer expected, much better, three-color version.
+Mees immediately set things in motion to produce and market this film, but just before Kodak was about to do so in 1935, Mannes and Godowsky completed work on the long-awaited but no longer expected, much better, three-color version.
 On April 15, 1935, this new film, borrowing the name from Capstaff's process, was formally announced.